Each year in the U.S., between 2% and 10% of pregnant women experience gestational diabetes.

 When you’re pregnant, your placenta produces large amounts of hormones that build up in the body, including human placental lactogen (hPL).
 While these hormones help to ensure a safe and healthy pregnancy, they’re also known to cause insulin resistance.

 As your body becomes more resistant to insulin, it becomes harder for your body to remove excess sugars after a meal.
-High levels of blood sugar can lead to a number of complications such as poor blood flow.
+As a result, high levels of blood sugar can lead to a number of complications such as poor blood flow and swollen extremities from peripheral edema.
 Although wearing diabetic socks for women can help.
+For women that need a bigger size, try men’s socks for diabetics for a better fit.
 Other problems that can occur include: